Impact

 Affected Systems

-All Linux kernel builds that include the RXRPC networking stack and have not yet incorporated the fix commit (c/1f2740150f904bfa60e4bad74d65add3ccb5e7f8).
-The patch was applied to the mainline kernel, so any system shipping a kernel version prior to that commit is potentially affected.
-Specific version ranges are not listed in the CNA data; administrators should check the kernel changelog for the inclusion of the referenced patches.
+All Linux kernel builds that include the RXRPC networking stack and have not yet incorporated the fix commit (c/1f2740150f904bfa60e4bad74d65add3ccb5e7f8) are potentially affected.
+The patch was applied to the mainline kernel, so any system shipping a kernel version prior to that commit is at risk.
+Since specific version ranges are not listed, administrators should consult the kernel changelog or release notes to determine whether their kernel includes the referenced improvements.

 Risk and Exploitability